"Koe fano ki fea?"

 "Where are you going?" - Tuvaluan Greeting

 Hidden in the middle of the South Pacific Ocean, Tuvalu is the world's fourth smallest independent country.
 Comprising of nine small islands which can only boast a combined land mass of 26 km², Tuvalu is a remarkable and truly unique part of the world.
 Answering a cryptic advert for 'Scout Development Ambassador - South Pacific' Andy somehow found himself on this speck in the Pacific completely unprepared for life in the middle of nowhere.
-The following year saw Andy getting to grips with Tuvaluan life, contending with mischievous native spirits, karaoke-singing sharks, drunk hairdressers, and the perpetual enigma of a tropical island without any fruit or vegetables.
-The following pictures and blog posts document the stories of everyday life in an exceptional part of world."
+The following year saw him getting to grips with Tuvaluan life, contending with mischievous native spirits, karaoke-singing sharks, drunk hairdressers, and the perpetual enigma of a tropical island without any fruit or vegetables.
+The following pictures and blog posts document the stories of everyday life in an exceptional part of world.

 Tuvalu blog posts